-Digital Loray, below, documents and interprets the long, complex history of Gastonia, North Carolina’s iconic Loray Mill and the surrounding mill village.
-The site uses digital tools and technologies to tell the human stories of this place, engaging members of the community as active participants.
-I worked with a team in Gastonia for over two years collecting community histories and creating an archive of documents.
-My solo research also led to the creation of The Mill Village in 1920, an interactive map that documents the 2000+ residents of the Loray Mill Village in 1920 using data drawn from census records, city directories, and other sources.
-Enter the map by clicking below, and use the drop-down menu in the legend to the right to sort the community by race, age, job, or other categories.
+Digital Loray documents and interprets the long, complex history of Gastonia, North Carolina’s iconic Loray Mill and the surrounding mill village.
+Named by the National Humanities Alliance as a “Humanities For All” site, Digital Loray uses digital tools and technologies to tell the human stories of this place, engaging members of the community as active participants.
+I worked with a team in Gastonia for two years collecting community histories and creating an archive of documents, photos, ephemera, and oral histories.
+Following the creation of the digital archive, permanent exhibits were created in the history center in the renovated mill.

 *Note – The site is currently being redesigned on a new platform.
 Links may not be active.